 She was twice named “Best Female Jazz Vocalist” in the Down Beat Readers’ Poll.
 Her six CDs have been critically acclaimed, including her debut CD, “Live Jazz,” which reached no. 11 on the Billboard charts.
 Her fifth CD held for several weeks in the Top 50 on the national JazzWeek charts and received rave reviews from critics worldwide.

-Performance at the ceremony: Nancy Kelly will perform on the Kodak Hall stage with her band — Dino Losito, Jimmy John, Danny Vitali, and Bobbie Militello.
+Performance at the ceremony: Nancy Kelly will perform on the Kodak Hall stage with her band — Dino Losito (piano), Peter Chazik (bass) and Steve Curry (Drums).